chutrunganh/Stock-Trading-Platform/README.md

 - 🟢 **Done**: Mitigation measures have been implemented to the best of our knowledge.
 (Note: This does not guarantee complete immunity from the attack.)

-- 🟡 **Partially Done / Not Applicable**: The measure is either just propose ideas, partially implemented  and have not been fully tested or validated yet.
+- 🟡 **Partially Done / Not Applicable**: The measures are either just proposed ideas, partially implemented, and have not been fully tested or validated yet.

 - 🔴 **Not Implemented**: No mitigation has been applied yet.